unit-io/unitdb/README.md

 ```

 Topic Isolation.
-Topic isolation can be achieved using Contract while putting message entries to db and querying messages from a topic.
+Topic isolation can be achieved using Contract while putting messages into db and querying messages from a topic.
 Use DB.NewContract() to generate a new Contract and then specify Contract while putting messages using DB.PutEntry() or Batch.PutEntry() function.
 Use Contract in the query to get messages from a topic.

 ```
 	contract, err := db.NewContract()